 - cultural identity

-As a result, they may be experiencing low self-esteem or shame and guilt.
+As a result, they may be experiencing low self-esteem, shame or guilt.
 They might be worried about being left out or discriminated against.
-They may feel “invisible”, unheard and powerless.
+They may feel invisible, unheard and powerless.

 These are the stages of substance use:

 If someone has a substance use problem and a mental illness at the same time, they have what’s called a concurrent disorder - one example is experiencing both depression and alcohol dependence.
 You can listen to our podcast episode on concurrent disorders here.

 How do I know?

 There are signs that a youth may be using substances.
 The signs and patterns may be more obvious if they are using substances in a problematic way.
 Be curious if you notice any of these signs, but remember that they could suggest something other than substance use.
 Here are some of the signs: